 just enough to assist hamstrings in raising body upward.
 Return

 to upright kneeling position and repeat.

-- Bar or pad height should be only just high enough to position
+on Floor.
+Bar or pad height should be only just high enough to

-ankles underneath, allowing room for vertical orientation of
+position ankles underneath, allowing room for vertical orientation

-feet with toes on floor.
-To keep exercise challenging, push off
+of feet with toes on floor.
+To keep exercise challenging, push

-only hard enough to minimally assist raising of body with hamstrings.
+off only hard enough to minimally assist raising of body with

-Attempt to keep hips as straight as possible throughout movement
+hamstrings.
+Attempt to keep hips as straight as possible throughout

 insufficiency of Gastrocnemius allowing it to assist in knee